appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

-Developers do have some constraints; they lack permissions to create workspaces, view audit logs, make apps public or export apps, and manage roles, groups, or users.
+Workspace Developers do have some constraints; they lack permissions to create workspaces, view audit logs, make apps public or export apps, and manage roles, groups, or users.

 ## App Viewer Role for Workspace